10 Day Tasmanian Wonders Coach Tour

 • 9 Day 9: Port Arthur Historic Site

-The Isle of the Dead, Devil’s Kitchen, Blowhole… the attractions at and around Port Arthur nod to the region’s notoriously harsh history.
+The Isle of the Dead, Devil’s Kitchen, Blowhole… the attractions at and around Port Arthur nod to the region’s notoriously grim history.
 This is the best-preserved convict site in Australia, and among the most significant convict-era destinations worldwide.
 The stories these walls could tell.
-Enjoy a Farewell Dinner tonight at a historic waterfront pub.
+Enjoy dinner tonight at a historic waterfront pub.

 • 10 Day 10: Farewell from Hobart

 It took early explorers months to circumnavigate Tasmania.
-You’ve completed your Tasmania tour in just 10 days.
+You’ve done it in 10 days.
 What a wild ride.

 Please note: This itinerary may be subject to change.